 Due to its toxicity genotoxic waste should be stored away from other waste in a secure location.
 Use PPE when handling it.
 Few hospitals attempt to treat this waste on site.
 Make sure your waste disposal contractor knows what is genotoxic and carcinogenic pharmaceutical and knows how to handle it.

-If you have a waste management plan in place, most of your waste should be MSW.
-Avoid contaminating regular, garden-variety waste with biological, hazardous, or radioactive material and you will have a lot less to worry about.
+If you have a waste management plan in place and practice good segregation, most of your waste should be MSW.
+Avoid contaminating regular office waste with biological, hazardous, or radioactive material and you will have a lot less to worry about.

-You will have to work out collection of MSW with a local garbage hauler.
+You will have to set up collection of MSW with a local garbage hauler.
 (They call themselves “waste management companies”.)
-They have trucks set up to unload dumpsters.
-You will get charged by the dumpster load or truck load, typically.
-In other words, by volume.
-You will probably find it useful to have a compactor on site to crush your MSW and increase its density.
-This will save costs.
-Work out the numbers, but it is almost certainly true.
+They send trucks to unload your facility’s dumpsters.
+You will get charged by the dumpster load or truck load, i.e. by volume.
+You will probably find it useful to have a compactor on site to crush your MSW and cut its volume.

 Food waste will make up most of what you send to composting.
 If you have grass clippings from facility maintenance, that might qualify also.
 Hospitals often have a lot of flowers in the waste, so they can also qualify.